 - If you’re working on a major project that looks daunting, break it down into smaller chunks.
 To make things more manageable, compile a list of all the jobs that need to be complete and assign each one its own date.

 - Make use of a project management program.
-It doesn’t need to be complicate; many freelancers are perfectly content with a simple Excel spreadsheet that lists each work and its associated deadline.
+It doesn’t need to be complicated; many freelancers are perfectly content with a simple Excel spreadsheet that lists each work and its associated deadline.
 A more comprehensive project management tool like Monday.com could help you organize a team through its advanced features.